Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

 Although LLMs have made significant progress in natural language understanding and human-like content generation, they still have the following limitations and challenges \cite{zhao2023survey}.

 \textbf{Unstructured Generation.} LLMs commonly rely on natural language prompts or instructions to generate text under specific conditions.
-However, this mechanism presents challenges in terms of precisely constraining the generated outputs according to fine-grained or structural criteria.
-Ensuring specific text structures such as the logical order of concepts throughout the entire text can be difficult.
-This difficulty is amplified for tasks requiring formal rules or grammar, like code synthesis.
-This is because LLMs mainly focus on the local context information of words and sentences during pre-training, while ignoring the global syntactic and structural knowledge.
-A proposal for addressing this problem is to adopt an iterative prompting approach in generating text with LLMs \cite{Re3}, which mimics the process of human writing by breaking down natural language generation into discrete stages.
+This mechanism presents challenges for precisely constraining the generated outputs according to fine-grained or structural criteria.
+Ensuring specific text structures, such as the logical order of concepts throughout the entire text, can be difficult.
+This difficulty is amplified for tasks requiring formal rules or grammar.
+This is because LLMs mainly focus on the local context information of words and sentences during pre-training, while ignoring global syntactic and structural knowledge.
+A proposal for addressing this problem is to adopt an iterative prompting approach in generating text \cite{Re3}, mimicking the process of human writing.
+In contrast, KGs offer a structured summary and emphasize the correlation of relevant concepts when complex events involving the same entity extend across multiple sentences \cite{3512467}, thus enhancing the process of structured text generation.

 \textbf{Hallucination.} When generating factual or knowledge-grounded texts, LLMs may produce content that contradicts existing sources or lack supporting evidence.
-This challenge widely occurs in existing LLMs and is known as the problem of hallucination, which results in a drop in their performance and pose risks when deploying them for real-world applications.
+This challenge widely occurs in existing LLMs and is known as the problem of hallucination, which results in a drop in their performance and poses risks when deploying them for real-world applications.
 The cause of this issue is related to LLMs' limited ability to utilize correct internal and external knowledge during task-solving.
 To alleviate this problem, existing studies have resorted to alignment tuning strategies, which incorporate human feedback to fine-tune LLMs.
-Improving the quality of pre-training corpus is also considered an option to alleviate the hallucination issue.
+KGs provide structured and explicit representations of knowledge, which can be dynamically incorporated to augment LLMs, resulting in more factual rationales and reduced hallucination in generation \cite{li2023chain}.